 \subsection{Analysis}

-In order for the two objectives laid out initially to be fulfilled, the algorithms should perform similarly in the synthetically generated dataset presented in this paper as in the Tübingen dataset.
+In order for the two objectives laid out initially to be fulfilled, the causal discovery algorithms should perform similarly in the synthetic dataset presented in this paper and in the Tübingen dataset.

 Firstly, it is important to understand which shapes the different generated examples can take.
-The different causal functions presented in Subsection \ref{synt_guidelines} were designed to be as general and representative of the real world as possible.
-Figure \ref{synth_vs_tueb} shows how synthetic examples can match those in the Tübingen dataset by fixing its random operations.
-Therefore, it seems reasonable to conclude that the data‑generation mechanism is sufficiently expressive to capture the variety of relationships found in the Tübingen dataset.
-Nevertheless, despite the ability of the algorithm to generate examples mimicking those in the Tübingen dataset, the inherent randomness present in the process ensures the actual examples are, in practice, much different (a random selection of these examples can be seen in Appendix \ref{examples_appendix}).
-It is also important to note that despite this apparent ability to represent the variety of causal functions present in the real-world, the Tübingen dataset has examples with discrete, categorical, or multi-dimensional variables, which are not present in the current implementation of the synthetic dataset.
+The different causal functions were designed to be as general and representative of the real world as possible.
+Figure \ref{synth_vs_tueb} shows how synthetic examples can match those in the Tübingen dataset by fixing the choice of function parameters.
+It seems reasonable to conclude that the data‑generation mechanism is sufficiently expressive to capture the variety of relationships found in the Tübingen dataset.
+Nevertheless, despite the ability of the algorithm to generate examples mimicking those in the Tübingen dataset, the inherent randomness present in the process ensures the actual examples are, in practice, more different (a random selection of these examples can be seen in Appendix \ref{examples_appendix}).
+It is also important to note that despite the apparent ability to represent a variety of causal functions present in the real-world, the Tübingen dataset has examples with discrete, categorical, or multi-dimensional variables, which are not present in our synthetic dataset.

-Even though the proposed data generation process seems to have the ability (through fine-tuning) to capture real-world examples, this is not enough to guarantee the quality of the dataset for two different reasons.
+Even though the proposed data generation process has the ability (through fine-tuning) to capture real-world examples, this is not enough to guarantee the quality of the dataset.
 For one, even though the generation process clearly passes the human visual test in terms of expressibility, this does not ensure it provides a proper representation of the causal element inherent to the real-world data.
-Secondly, even if the algorithm was demonstrably general enough to represent the causal dynamics of all possible known real-world pairs via fine-tuning, this would not necessarily extrapolate accordingly to randomly generated examples.
-In other words, the noticed causal element present in the fine-tuned examples might be a consequence of the fine-tuning itself, rather than the merits of the data generation algorithm.
+Secondly, even if the algorithm was demonstrably general enough to represent the causal structure of known real-world pairs via fine-tuning, this would not necessarily extrapolate to randomly generated examples.
+In other words, the clear causal element present in the fine-tuned examples might be a consequence of the fine-tuning itself, rather than the merits of the data generation algorithm.

 A more comprehensive evaluation of the generated dataset was therefore undertaken.
 Nine established causal‐discovery algorithms were tested on both the Tübingen and our dataset, with performance measured by AUROC and accuracy.
 To facilitate a broader comparison, these methods were also applied to five additional synthetic datasets (including a noisy variant of our own).
 The full set of results is presented in Table \ref{methods_stats}.